suned/serum/README.md

 with Environment(MockLog):
     instance.log.info('Hello serum!')  # doesn't output anything
 ```
 `Environment`s are local to each thread.
-This means that when using multi threading
+This means that when using multi-threading
 each thread must define its own environment.
 ```python
 import threading